avksmit2/ember-game-review/README.md

 # PC Game Review

-###_This is a site to write reviews for PC games._ November 4, 2016
+###_This is a site to write reviews for PC games.
+November 4, 2016_

 ### By _**Angela Smith**_

 ## Description

 _This application will allow users to rate PC games and write reviews.
-The site uses an Ember service so the users can create a list of their favorite games.
 The users can also enter a new game to review._

 ## Specifications